Todd T Milbourn

 Equity Incentives and Accounting Manipulation: The Role of Auditor Expertise”, (joint with Sudarshan Jayaraman),

 of Executive Compensation”,

-(joint with Radhakrishnan Gopalan, Fenghua Song, and Anjan V. Thakor), August 2014 (forthcoming at the Journal of Finance).
+(joint with Radhakrishnan Gopalan, Fenghua Song, and Anjan V. Thakor), December 2014, Journal

 of the 2011 "Olin Award: Recognizing Research that Transforms